 With this method, you want to incorporate ESG data into your financial analysis and stock selection process.
 So, instead of simply using an inclusion or exclusion screening method based on ESG information, you consider the financially material ESG information of all the stocks you are analyzing.
-Financially material ESG information here refer to those ESG data that are highly likely to affect corporate and investment performance
+Financially material ESG information here refer to those ESG data that is highly likely to affect corporate and investment performance.

 How retail investors can get into ESG investing